hsensoy/ai-parse/README.md

 `-d` is used to set sections to be used as the development set when _optimize_ stage is used.
 Valid format for the option is the format used for `-t` option.

+`-e` is used to define an embedding pattern to be used as an input in arc scoring (assign a score for a potential arc from a word (**p**arent) to another one (**c**hild) ) for Eisner's algorithm.
+Format of the parameter is `pattern1_pattern2_..._patternN` (a series of pattern strings concatenated by underscores).
+Valid pattern strings are:

+* `p<N>v`: Refers to word embedding at position `i_p + <N>`.
+For example `p0v` refers to embedding for parent word itself, whereas `p-1v` refers to left context word of parent word given that `p != 1`, for which embedding is defined to be `0` vector.
+Just like left context (`p-1v`), right context (`p1v`) of a parent is a `0` vector given that parent word is the last word of the sentence.
+* `c<N>v`: Refers to word embedding at position `i_c + <N>`.
+For example `c0v` refers to embedding for child word itself, whereas `c-1v` refers to left context word of child word given that `c != 1`, for which embedding is defined to be `0` vector.
+Just like left context (`c-1v`), right context (`c1v`) of a child is a `0` vector given that child word is the last word of the sentence.
+* `tl`: Refers to _thresholded length_ defining 6 binary features for the number of words between parent and child (another way of saying absolute length between parent and child).
+Those are
+	* `1 if length > 2 else 0`
+	* `1 if length > 5 else 0`
+	* `1 if length > 10 else 0`
+	* `1 if length > 20 else 0`
+	* `1 if length > 30 else 0`
+	* `1 if length > 40 else 0`
+* `rl`: Refers to _raw length_ defining the number of words between parent and child as a continuos value.

+`-l` is used to set expected number of dimensions in word embeddings given in enriched CoNLL corpus.
+For example, this is 25 for majority of SCODE type based embeddings and 50 for majority of SCODE token based embeddings.

+`-m` is used to restrict number of training instances to be used for _optimize_ and _train_.
+Only first `-m` instances will be used from the sections given by `-t` option.
+This option defined to perform experiments to see the effect of training instances used over development set accuracy.

+`-x` is used to define basis function to be used by the parser.
+Don't use this option today.
+This defined for future requirements.